Subarnapur district: Demographics

 At the time of the 2011 Census of India, 59.67% of the population in the district spoke Sambalpuri and 39.30% Odia as their first language.

 Culture

-Subarnapur is home to a wide variety of cultural heritage, arts, and crafts.
+Subarnapis home to a wide variety of cultural heritage, arts, and crafts.
 The Sonepur area specializes in textiles and terracotta, Tarbha and Binka produce brass metal works, Ullunda is home to a tradition of stone carving, and Dunguripali produces Paddy crafts.

 Subarnapur is home to the poet and prophet Mahima Dharma.
 The district is also known for "Danda-nata", a religious folk tradition which is native to the area.